chinapedia/wikipedia.abstract.en/Page/Haiti.md

 As in its Louisiana colony, the French colonial government allowed some rights to free people of color: the mixed-race descendants of European male colonists and African female slaves (and later, mixed-race women).
 Over time, many were released from slavery.
 They established a separate social class.
 White French Creole fathers frequently sent their mixed-race sons to France for their education.
 Some men of color were admitted into the military.
 More of the free people of color lived in the south of the island, near Port-au-Prince, and many intermarried within their community.
 They frequently worked as artisans and tradesmen, and began to own some property.
 Some became slave holders.
 The free people of color petitioned the colonial government to expand their rights.

-Fire_in_Saint-Domingo_1791,_German_copper_engraving.jpg in 1791]] Slaves that made it to Haiti from the trans-Atlantic journey and slaves born in Haiti were first documented in Haiti's archives and transferred to France's Ministry of Defense and the Ministry of Foreign Affairs. , these records are in The National Archives of France.
+in 1791]] Slaves that made it to Haiti from the trans-Atlantic journey and slaves born in Haiti were first documented in Haiti's archives and transferred to France's Ministry of Defense and the Ministry of Foreign Affairs. , these records are in The National Archives of France.
 According to the 1788 Census, Haiti's population consisted of nearly 25,000 Europeans, 22,000 free coloreds and 700,000 African slaves.[47]

 Haitian Revolution (1791–1804)

-Haitian_Revolution_-_Blacks_murdering_white_civilians.gif, i.e. the French, in a massacre that effectively eliminated the white population of Haiti]] Général_Toussaint_Louverture.jpg]] Inspired by the French Revolution of 1789 and principles of the rights of man, free people of color and slaves in Saint-Domingue and the French West Indies pressed for freedom and more civil rights.
+, i.e. the French, in a massacre that effectively eliminated the white population of Haiti]] ]] Inspired by the French Revolution of 1789 and principles of the rights of man, free people of color and slaves in Saint-Domingue and the French West Indies pressed for freedom and more civil rights.
 Most important was the revolution of the slaves in Saint-Domingue, starting in the northern plains in 1791, where Africans greatly outnumbered the whites.

 In 1792, the French government sent three commissioners with troops to re-establish control.
 To build an alliance with the _gens de couleur_ and slaves, the French commissioners Sonthonax and Polverel abolished slavery in the colony.
 Six months later, the National Convention, led by Robespierre and the Jacobins, endorsed abolition and extended it to all the French colonies.[48]